-A correlation-based approach is preferred here as it is invariant to scaling normalization.
-This avoids circularity between normalization and clustering, e.g., in computeSumFactors.
+Setting use.ranks=TRUE is invariant to scaling normalization and avoids circularity between normalization and clustering, e.g., in computeSumFactors.
+However, the default is to use the log-expression values as this yields finer and more precise clusters.

-If get.ranks=FALSE, a character vector of cluster identities for each cell in counts is returned.
+A character vector of cluster identities for each cell in counts is returned.